almccann/weather-service/README.md

 * docker and docker-compose to containerise application services.
 * Docker volumes to speed up local development.

+## Methodologies
+* Do not check in production .env file: production environment variables must be provided by the production environment

 # Initialisation
 * `git clone git@github.com:almccann/weather-service.git`
 * `make build` to build docker images.
-This only needs to be run the first time or when the image must be rebuilt after changing dependencies
+This only needs to be run the first time or when the image must be rebuilt after changing dependencies or environment variables
 * `make dev` to start the application stack
 * `make clean` to stop the application stack
 * `make test` to run test suite